 Museum Shop

-There are two Museum Shops, one is located inside the museum and one a few paces before the museum entrance.
-They both carry items inspired by and dedicated to Peggy Guggenheim, her collection, and 20th century art in general.
+There are two Museum Shops, one is located inside the museum and one close to the museum entrance.
+They both sell items inspired by and dedicated to Peggy Guggenheim, her collection, and twentieth-century art in general.

 FAQ